Mttblue2/AniCheck/README.md

-# AnimeCheck
+# AniCheck

-AnimeCheck<sub>name pending</sub> is a program to check my local video files and compare them to the MyAnimeList.net database.
+AniCheck<sub>name pending</sub> is a program to check my local video files and compare them to the MyAnimeList.net database.

 ## Requirements